john/drive.vote/README.md

 `bundle exec rake spec` executes all tests in the spec directory.
 Run locally before committing, the app won't deploy if specs don't pass.

+If adding or modifying tests that will make new calls to the Google Maps APIs, you'll need to run with a valid `GOOGLE_API_KEY`, both to get your tests to pass, and also to refill the cached test data for use in later runs (including CI).
+See the discussion in `spec/rails_helpers.rb` for instructions on how to run with a live API Key.

 ## Continuous deployment

 When code is merged into master, CircleCI triggers an automatic deployment to https://dev.drive.vote.
 To deploy to production at https://drive.vote, merge master into the production branch.